supermax-33/superfile-backend/ENDPOINTS.md

 Deletes a single file, removing S3 and OpenAI artifacts.
 Returns `204 No Content`.

 **Error states**
+- `403 Forbidden` if the caller lacks the `MANAGER` role for the space.
-- `404 Not Found` if the file does not exist or is not owned by the caller.
+- `404 Not Found` if the file does not exist.
 - `500 Internal Server Error` if storage or vector store cleanup fails.

 ## Conversations

-All conversation endpoints are JWT-protected and scoped to the owning space.
-Ownership checks ensure conversations belong to the caller's space.
+All conversation endpoints are JWT-protected and scoped by space membership.
+Role checks ensure the caller satisfies the minimum required space role before performing the action.

 ### `POST /api/v1/spaces/:spaceId/conversations`
 Creates a new conversation within a space.
 Title is optional; if omitted the system will auto-name later.